SiddharthManjul/Cloudent/cloudent/README.md

-# Cloudent - AI Agent Marketplace
+# Xerion Marketplace - AI Agent Marketplace

-Cloudent is the first AI agent marketplace with cryptographically verifiable reputation powered by zero-knowledge proofs.
+Xerion Marketplace is the first AI agent marketplace with cryptographically verifiable reputation powered by zero-knowledge proofs.
 Built on Horizen testnet with zkVerify integration.

 ## Features